Anatoly Malykhin: Double champion

 Malykhin faced Reinier de Ridder for the ONE Light Heavyweight World Championship on December 3, 2022, at ONE on Prime Video 5.
 He won the fight via knockout in the first round and earned the title.
 This win earned him his second $100,000 Performance of the Night award.

 The unification bout between Malykhin and Arjan Bhullar for the ONE Heavyweight World Championship was rescheduled for March 25, 2023, at ONE Fight Night 8.
 However, the bout was removed from the event because of a shift in broadcaster commitments.
 The bout was scheduled on July 15, 2023, at ONE Fight Night 12.
 However, for unknown reasons, the bout was moved again to ONE Friday Fights 22 on June 22, 2023.
 Malykhin won the fight via TKO in the third round to become the undisputed ONE Heavyweight Champion.
 This win also earned him a $50,000 Performance of the Night award.

 Triple champion

 Malykhin faced Reinier de Ridder in a rematch, this time for de Ridder's ONE Middleweight World Championship on March 1, 2024, at ONE 166.
 Malykhin won the title by TKO in round three after de Ridder did not get up, becoming the first three-division champion in MMA history as well as the first to hold three championships simultaneously.
 The win also earned him a $50,000 Performance of the Night award.

 In the first title defense at heavyweight, Malykhin faced Oumar Kane on November 9, 2024, at ONE 169.
 He lost the title via split decision.

 Malykhin was scheduled to rematch Oumar Kane for the ONE Heavyweight World Championship on November 16, 2025, at ONE 173.
 However, Kane was forced to withdraw from the bout due to being involved in a serious car accident resulting in the cancellation of the fight.

+Malykhin rematched Oumar Kane on May 15, 2026 at ONE Friday Fights 154, knocking him out in the fourth round to regain his title.
+After the bout he announced his retirement from competition and vacated all three belts held in the promotion.

+Wrestling

+On September 5, 2026, Malykhin competed in a freestyle wrestling match at the Real American Freestyle at Moscow, losing to Pouya Rahmani by a score of 10–3.